XanaduAI/strawberryfields/doc/algorithms/gaussian_boson_sampling.rst

    :linenos:
    :dedent: 4
    :tab-width: 4
-   :start-after: with eng:
+   :start-after: with gbs.context as q:
    :end-before: # end circuit

 If we wish to simulate Fock measurements, we can additionally include

 .. code-block:: python